Intervention

 • Nerve pain

-The cravings for cocaine and depression can last for months after detoxing off cocaine.
-As such, it is essential that if one is withdrawing from cocaine, they get the help and support they need.
+Cravings and depression can last for months after detoxing off cocaine.
+That’s why it is essential to seek help and support during withdrawal.
 This could be from a professional medical doctor specializing in addiction or an inpatient/intensive outpatient drug rehab.
-If the person using cocaine is suffering from co-occurring mental health disorders, it would be most beneficial to follow up a medical detox with a comprehensive inpatient addiction treatment plan to address both disorders effectively.
+If the person using cocaine is suffering from co-occurring mental health disorders, a comprehensive inpatient treatment plan can effectively address both.

 The withdrawal timeline can vary from person to person depending on: